 By making statements with his artwork, Luger says he is “weaponizing my privilege.
 Being an artist is an incredible privilege.”

-A dedication ceremony for “Pillar,” Luger’s permanent creation for the university, will take place at 1:30 p.m. on April 7, on the west lawn of the Conley Arts Building.
+A dedication ceremony for “Pillar,” Luger’s permanent creation for the university, took place on April 7, on the west lawn of the Conley Arts Building.

 Information is available by contacting Urrutia at CCAFresnoState@csufresno.edu or 559.278.8341.